microsoft/onnxruntime/docs/execution_providers/MKL-DNN-ExecutionProvider.md

 ## Python
 When using the python wheel from the ONNX Runtime built with MKL-DNN execution provider, it will be automatically prioritized over the CPU execution provider.
 Python APIs details are [here](https://github.com/Microsoft/onnxruntime/blob/master/docs/python/api_summary.rst#api-summary).

-## Using onnxruntime_perf_test
+## Using onnxruntime_perf_test and onnx_test_runner
 You can test the performance of your ONNX Model with the MKL-DNN execution provider.
-Use the flag -e mkldnn in [onnxruntime_perf_test](https://github.com/Microsoft/onnxruntime/tree/master/onnxruntime/test/perftest#onnxruntime-performance-test).
+Use the flag -e mkldnn in [onnxruntime_perf_test](https://github.com/Microsoft/onnxruntime/tree/master/onnxruntime/test/perftest#onnxruntime-performance-test) and [onnx_test_runner](https://github.com/Microsoft/onnxruntime/tree/master/onnxruntime/test/onnx/README.txt)..